aaronburt/oauth2-proxy-dockerised/readme.md

 provider
 ```

-Example of mine (with redactions of the important bits)
+Here is an example of mine (with redactions of the important bits).
+My config is designed for a Google oauth provider.
+To setup for Google oauth you will need to follow this [guide](https://developers.google.com/workspace/guides/create-credentials)
 ```
 email_domain="aaronburt.co.uk"
 cookie_secret="thisisasecret"